mbredel/thesis-template/README.md

 ## Acknowledgements

-* Many thanks to Sebastian Jung for his hints on the local Docker approach for compiling the Latex code.
+* Many thanks to Sebastian Jung for his hints on the local Docker approach for compiling the LaTeX code.